How AI is changing Search ads

 Rose: I think one of the things that we are doing to prepare for the future when it comes to kind of AI, and also advertising and the changes what’s going on right now in marketing, is actually dedicating time to try change.

-Skelton: One of the most exciting developments in Search for me was shifting from traditional automated bidding over to auction-time bidding.
+Skelton: One of the most exciting developments in CERT for me was shifting from traditional automated bidding over to auction-time bidding.
 We’ve seen instant results for our clients.

 Rose: The No. 1 thing I look out for is curiosity, because the people that are curious are the ones that are trying out new things.

 Skelton: We’re going to absolutely need to have unicorns as marketers.
-The skills of the unicorn is gonna be data engineering, strategic creative planning, and really strong analytical abilities.
+The skills of the unicorn are going to be data engineering, strategic creative planning, and really strong analytical abilities.

 Ahmad: The talent that we need for the future of search ads are more generalists.
 I think the era of the specialist is passing us by.